MuhammadBilalAkbar/flutter_shader_mask_widget/README.md

               transform: GradientRotation(math.pi),
             ).createShader(bounds),

+            /// Text
-            child: const Text('I\'m burning the memories'),
+            child: const Text('ShaderMask'),

+            /// Asset Image
+            // child: Image.asset(
+            //   'assets/image.jpg',
+            //   fit: BoxFit.fill,
+            //   height: double.infinity,
+            //   width: double.infinity,
+            // ),
           ),
         ),
-      );
      ```
      Output: <br />
      ![Screenshot](screenshots/SweepGradient.PNG)
-     - ShaderMask with `shaderCallback` type `RadialGradient`. `center` is the center of the gradient, as an offset into the (-1.0, -1.0) x (1.0, 1.0) square describing the gradient which will be mapped onto the paint box.
+     - In `shadermask_with_radial_gradient.dart`, `ShaderMask` with `shaderCallback` type `RadialGradient`. `center` is the center of the gradient, as an offset into the (-1.0, -1.0) x (1.0, 1.0) square describing the gradient which will be mapped onto the paint box.
 For this case `center: Alignment.topLeft,`, alignment starts from topLeft side of box. `tileMode` is how this gradient should tile the plane beyond the outer ring at radius pixels from the center.
      ```dart
         body: Center(
           child: ShaderMask(
+            // Set the BlendMode to color for image and srcIn for text.
-            blendMode: BlendMode.color,
+            blendMode: BlendMode.srcIn,
             shaderCallback: (bounds) => RadialGradient(
               center: Alignment.topLeft,
               radius: 0.2,